ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 Once a network has been trained, it can be used to infer on an existing dataset of generated maps.
 To do so the script `pypopsyn/learning/infer.py` allows you to take an experiment configuration file, a pretrained model, and a data set to run inference on selected samples for that dataset.

-You can setup the loader for the test dataset over which you would like to perform inference in the configuration file.
+You can set up the loader for the test dataset over which you would like to perform inference in the configuration file.
 Such loader must have the same `filter_inputs` and `filter_labels` and be of the same `type` as the training data loader.
 In fact, what matters is that both of them are compatible with the network's input shape.
 Moreover, the test dataset has to be normalized or standardized if normalization or standardization was applied to the training dataset.